DvBMolEc/DEANA/README.md

 # DEANA

 This pipeline is intended as decona 2.0, where ONT sequencing data is transformed into ASVs, instead of clustered into concensus sequences.
-The main functions are 1) demultiplexing, 2) trimming, 3) merging and 4) identifying species
+The main functions are 1) demultiplexing (nanopore sequence data), 2) trimming (adaptbers/barcodes/primers), 3) merging (ASVs) and 4) identifying (species)

 **To Do Version 0.1**
 - Update pipeline functions